ClintKan/microblog_EC2_deployment/README.md

 3. CI/CD Pipeline configuration was then done within the Jenkins file as follows (reference it here to follow along):

    **a.
 Build Stage:**
-	- The command 'export FLASK_APP=microblog.py' was to assign the environment variable FLASK_APP to be the 'microblog.py' python file.
+	- The command ```export FLASK_APP=microblog.py``` was to assign the environment variable FLASK_APP to be the 'microblog.py' python file.
 This is to.......
-	- The command 'gunicorn -b :5000 -w 4 microblog:app' was to launch gunicorn app, a web server graphics interface used to run web apps, while assigning the use of port number 5000, hosting and/or serving the app; microblog (a flask app).
+	- The command ```gunicorn -b :5000 -w 4 microblog:app``` was to launch gunicorn app, a web server graphics interface used to run web apps, while assigning the use of port number 5000, hosting and/or serving the app; microblog (a flask app).

 <div align="center">